makrai/notes/smolensky90-tensor-product-variable-binding-AI.md

       and symbolic computation
 * the [representation problem is] amenable to formal analysis
   * In this paper the problem will be characterized as finding a mapping from a set of structured objects (e.g. trees) to a vector space
   * mélange of discrete and continuous mathematics
-  * reminiscent of a related classical area of mathematics: the problem of
+  * reminiscent of a related classical area of mathematics:
-    * representing abstract groups as collections of linear operators on a vector space.
-The
+    * representing abstract groups as collections of linear operators on a vector space
     * discrete [group theory and the continuous] vector space theory interact
     * with its application to quantum physics, in fact offers a useful analogy
-      * elementary particles involve a discrete set of particle species [which] exhibit many symmetries, ..., that are described by group theory .
+      * elementary particles involve a discrete set of particle species [which] exhibit many symmetries, ..., that are described by group theory.
 Yet
       * underlying elementary particle state spaces are continuous
   * human language processing, the
     * discrete symbolic structures that describe linguistic objects are actually